madnuttah/unbound-docker/doc/DETAILS.md

 >Furthermore, from the point of an attacker, the DNS servers of larger providers are very worthwhile targets, as they only need to poison one DNS server, but millions of users might be affected.
 Instead of your bank's actual IP address, you could be sent to a phishing site hosted on some island.
 This scenario has already happened and it isn't unlikely to happen again...
 >When you operate your own (tiny) recursive DNS server, then the likeliness of getting affected by such an attack is greatly reduced._

 However, even though the image is intended to run a recursive setup, it does not necessarily mean that it has to be used that way.
-You are absolutely free to edit the [unbound.conf](https://www.nlnetlabs.nl/documentation/unbound/unbound.conf/) file according to your own needs and requirements, especially if you'd rather like to use an upstream DNS server which provides [DoT](https://en.wikipedia.org/wiki/DNS_over_TLS) or [DoH](https://en.wikipedia.org/wiki/DNS_over_HTTPS) features.
+You are absolutely free to edit the [unbound.conf](https://www.nlnetlabs.nl/documentation/unbound/unbound.conf/) file according to your own needs and requirements **[`*`](https://github.com/madnuttah/unbound-docker/blob/main/doc/DETAILS.md#troubleshooting)**, especially if you'd rather like to use an upstream DNS server which provides [DoT](https://en.wikipedia.org/wiki/DNS_over_TLS) or [DoH](https://en.wikipedia.org/wiki/DNS_over_HTTPS) features.

 To provide always the latest stable and optimized versions per architecture, the following software components are self compiled in the build process using separated workflows and are not just installed: